Cyrilvallez/Unsupervised-improvement-of-image-similarity/README.md

 This will create a new folder `path_to_archive/images/Templates` containing templates for each class.
 Then please copy the folder `path_to_archive/images/kaggle_images` under the new name and path `path_to_repo/Datasets/Kaggle_memes/Memes`, and the folder `path_to_archive/images/Templates` to the new path `path_to_repo/Datasets/Kaggle_memes/Templates`.

+## Flickr dataset

+For the Flickr dataset, please download only the first half (images0.zip to images4.zip on their website), and then put every subfolder of those files (named `0` to `49`) inside a single folder `path_to_repo/Datasets/Flickr500K`.